nowitsabby/dark-rpg-nextjs/assets/srd/skills/rules.md

 ### Skill Ranks

 Simply knowing a skill is very different from having mastered its use, and different characters can use different skills at varying levels.
-To represent this, all of a character's skills are ranked from 1–4, representing his level of ability.
+To represent this, all of a character's skills are ranked from 1–4, representing her level of ability.
 At Rank 1, the character no longer suffers the -20 penalty for being untrained.
 Each rank beyond first grants a cumulative +10 bonus.
 Characters only use the highest bonus available to them; for example, an Acolyte with Rank 3 in Intimidate gets +20 on all tests with the skill, not +20 for Experienced and +10 for Trained.

 ## Alternate Characteristics